Home\About GenV\The GenV student and volunteer program

 1. Senior undergraduate and postgraduate students (typically honours, masters, PhDs, Postdocs) from a variety of disciplines.

-2. Domestic and international students enrolled in Australian degree bearing programs.
+2. Domestic and international students enrolled in Australian degree-bearing programs.

-What does volunteer or student placement with Geninvolve?
+What does a student placement with Geninvolve?

-Why join GenV as a student or volunteer?
+Why join GenV as a student?

 • Develop your skills and experience in academic and scientific research;